G-Reg26/OOP_JP_Project/README.md

 # Credits
 Author: Gregorio Lozada<br />
-Class and Interface structure and implementation provided by Oracle Academy.<br />
+Class and Interface structure and implementation provided by Oracle Academy<br />
-Main driver class provided by repl.it JPP 16 assignment.
+Main driver class provided by repl.it JPP 16 assignment